backtrace-labs/backtrace-node/README.md

 Defaults to `200`.
 When an error is reported, this many lines above and below each stack function are included in the report.

-NOTE: this option is not yet implemented as currently all source code for files in the stack trace are sent in the report.

 ##### `tabWidth`

 Defaults to `8`.
 If there are any hard tabs in the source code, it is unclear